sori424/runLLM/README.md

 `docker ps` to check whether you installed docker app

-Build a docker image on your local
+Build a docker image on your local disk.

 ```
 docker build . -t ic-registry.epfl.ch/nlp/<your-tag>